garcias/classroom-automation/README.md

 Public beta.
 Initial feature set includes: viewing of courses, assignments, and submissions; merging submissions for an assignment into a single Google Doc; and batch assignment of journal-type Classwork.

-## Update procedure
+## Update from development spreadsheet and project

 ### In spreadsheet

 1. Update **about** and **versions**
 2. Set name in version history
-3. Copy spreadsheet to public folder, and redact student info in **submissions**
+3. Copy appropriate sheets; if necessary redact student info in **submissions**
-4. Get url of the copy, append `/template/preview`
+4. Copy source of app.js into contained Apps Script project

 ### In repo

 1. Update **Change log** in `README.md`
-2. In **Installation** of `README.md`, update the link to the template
-3. Copy and paste app.js and tests.js
+2. Copy and paste app.js and tests.js